GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/automated-rendering/README.md

 ### Get the example configuration

-The `automated-rendering` directory includes a root `kustomization.yaml` file that references the `example` kustomization directory.
+The `automated-rendering` directory includes a root `kustomization.yaml` file that references three team overlays in the example kustomization directory, and an external-team overlay.

 ```yaml
 resources: